 For patients looking to minimize dependence on postoperative glasses, several options now exist.
 IOL Options:

-The Acrysof IQ Toric implant corrects both cataracts and astigmatisms, providing patients with the opportunity to be completely glasses free for distance vision.
-Astigmatism is a common vision problem which hampers the ability for people to see fine detail and it is caused by an irregular curvature of the cornea.
-At surgery, your surgeon will align the specific axis of the Acrysof IQ Toric IOL with the astigmatism measured on your cornea on the pre-operative testing.
+The Acrysof IQ Toric implant corrects both cataracts and astigmatisms, providing patients with the opportunity to be completely glasses-free for distance vision.
+Astigmatism is a common vision problem that hampers the ability for people to see fine detail and it is caused by an irregular curvature of the cornea.
+At surgery, your surgeon will align the specific axis of the Acrysof IQ Toric IOL with astigmatism measured on your cornea on the pre-operative testing.

 In our experience, this will provide correction of more than 90% of pre-existing astigmatism, even in patients with very high pre-operative astigmatism.
 Rarely, a post-operative touch-up might be provided to fully correct any residual astigmatism.